carlosp420/PyPhyloGenomics/doc/getting-started.rst

 Getting started with PyPhyloGenomics
 ====================================

-Some snippets of code to get you started with writing code using PyPhylogenomics.
+Some snippets of code to get you started with writing code using PyPhyloGenomics.

 We need to obtain candidate genes to be used in phylogenetic inference that have to fulfill the following requirements: